When I Read Your Resume…

 - I believe that every professional who has taken the time to review our service as outlined on our website and decides to send us a resume deserves my immediate and personal review; and

 - I believe I am the most appropriate person on our team to decide which of our Client Intake Specialists will work with a particular career changer.

-Conversely, a beautifully formatted document presented with aplomb and dripping with hip buzzwords tells me this person had the wherewithal to have their documentation redone by a professional.
+Conversely, let’s consider a beautifully formatted document.
+It’s one presented with aplomb and dripping with hip buzzwords.
+This resume tells me this person had the wherewithal to have their documentation redone by a professional.
 Beyond this one fact, we have learned nothing about the person.
-For all we know, a job hopper who has managed to get fired from five positions in five years is now being marketed as an ambitious industry ladder climber.
-This is probably a good career strategy for this individual, but craftily engineered documentation does not necessarily indicate ambition, or even competence.
+For all we know, it’s a job hopper.
+Maybe they have managed to get fired from five positions in five years and is now being marketed as an ambitious industry ladder climber.
+This is probably a good career strategy for this individual.
+But craftily engineered documentation does not indicate ambition or even competence.

 Spelling errors, hilarious mistakes, ill-advised photos, and curious omissions?
 Rampant, I see them every morning, occasionally spilling the second cup of coffee when taken, yet again, by complete surprise.
 What I can’t see are the exaggerations and bold-faced lies rampant on these data streams of human consciousness: the statistics and publicized anecdotes tell us they’re there, but I haven’t found a filter for them yet.

 Take a 30-second look at your current resume and ask yourself, after you’ve turned it over: do I know what this person does, what they’ve accomplished to date in their professional career, what they’re qualified to do moving forward, and what they want to do from here?